katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 ## Make it https

 Next, I followed these instructions to [serve HTTPS requests for my Amazon S3 bucket](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-https-requests-s3/).

-In addition to the instructions, I did the following:
+In addition to the instructions, I pointed my subdomain at CloudFront:

-1. Under **Viewer Protocol Policy** I selected `Redirect HTTP to HTTPS`.
-2. Point my subdomain at CloudFront.
 - Once I created my CloudFront distribution, I copied the value of **Domain Name**.
 - From my domain host, I created a CNAME record that points at that CloudFront domain name.
 For example:
 - type: `CNAME`
 - host name: `yo`
 - target name: `1234abcd.cloudfront.net`

 ## Secure assets to the domain